-Boston University and the University of California at Davis propose to establish a national resource for Biophotonic Sensors and Systems where photonics provides the enabling technologies for advances in methods to detect, sense, identify and understand biological properties, conditions or changes at the molecular and cellular/sub-cellular level.
-This research is expected to lead to significant commercial benefits in areas such as:
+Boston University and the University of California at Davis have established a national resource for Biophotonic Sensors and Systems where photonics provides the enabling technologies for advances in methods to detect, sense, identify and understand biological properties, conditions or changes at the molecular and cellular/sub-cellular level.
+Now as a Phase II center, the research is expected to lead to significant commercial benefits in areas such as:

 – Disease diagnosis